leepownall/read-time/README.md

 ## Output

-It uses Carbon under the good, specifically `forHumans` on the `CarbonInterval`.
+It uses Carbon under the hood, specifically `forHumans` on the `CarbonInterval`.

 The output looks like